 Being intentional about saving money on food means being organized and going in with a plan.
 Plan your meals for the week, make a list and stick to it to minimize impulse buying.
 Unit price is a sometimes overlooked savings strategy.
-"This smaller number placed to the left of the total price tells you the cost per pound or other measurement of the product you are buying," says Krug.
 Buying a larger size of the food you want because it has a lower unit price helps save money in the long run.
 For instance, a large container of yogurt that you have to dish out is usually cheaper per ounce than purchasing individual cups of yogurt.

 Meal Planning Tips

 Food waste adds up quickly, so plan to eliminate it as much as possible.
-Krug suggests taking stock before heading out to the store.
-"What foods in your fridge or pantry do you tend to throw out the most?
-Did that full loaf of bread you bought go moldy?
-Is your produce constantly spoiling faster than you can eat it?"
+Passarrello suggests taking stock before heading out to the store.
+"Familiarity with 'First In First Out' isn't just for financial fanatics – before heading to the store, take a quick inventory," she says.
+"Plan to use the foods that are closest to their expiration dates first and buy just what you need at the store to make that a reality.
+When you unpack your groceries, put the new items behind the existing items."
 Try freezing half your loaf of bread.
 Buy half your produce now and make a quick mid-week stop at the store just to fill up on produce.

 Create menus around the foods you have already and choose recipes for the week that incorporate overlapping ingredients.
 For example, the Thrifty Food Plan mixes fresh, canned and frozen produce, and has online resources that provide recipe ideas along with a cost analysis.
 If shopping from home is offered in your area, some grocery services allow you to compare prices between products to get the best value possible on the items you want.